CoreyD123/Setting-Up-an-AWS-Lambda-Function-to-Stop-EC2-and-RDS-Instances/README.md

-# Setting-Up-an-AWS-Lambda-Function-to-Stop-EC2-and-RDS-Instances

-This guide will walk you through the necessary steps—using the AWS Management Console—to configure your AWS environment so that a Python Lambda function can automatically stop your running EC2 instances and available RDS instances when triggered.
+Automated Shutdown of EC2 & RDS on AWS Budget Breach Below is a complete, end‑to‑end guide—using the AWS Management Console—to automatically stop your running EC2 instances and available RDS instances when your monthly cost exceeds a defined budget.
+Follow each step carefully; no prior Lambda experience is required.

 Prerequisites
-An AWS account with permissions to manage IAM, Lambda, EC2, RDS, and SNS.
+AWS account with permissions to manage IAM, Lambda, EC2, RDS, SNS, and Budgets.

-(Optional) AWS CLI installed and configured for your account.
+(Optional) AWS CLI installed & configured for verification.

-Step 1: Gather Information from Your EC2 Environment Identify Your AWS Region
+Step 1: Gather Region & Instance Info

-The Lambda function runs in one region and will only see resources there.
+Select Your AWS Region

-In the top‑right of the Console, verify you’re in the region that hosts your target EC2/RDS instances.
+In the top‑right of the Console, note the current region.
+Ensure it matches where your EC2/RDS resources live.

 (Optional) List Running EC2 Instance IDs